How to Send a Fax Online Free in 2026: step-by-step guide

 2. The recipient's fax number.
 This is usually a 10-digit phone number.
 If you're faxing a government agency, the number is on their website or the form itself.
 For doctors and hospitals, the front desk can give it to you.

-Two free faxes a month.
-No subscription.
+Two free faxes a month, up to 5 pages including cover.
+No subscription required.
 Just upload, enter a number, and send.

 Send a Fax Now